Berkay-akbas/crypto-metrics/README.md

 To get a local copy up and running follow these simple example steps.

-- Clone this repository with git clone`git@github.com:Berkay-akbas/space-travelers-hub` using your terminal or command line.
+- Clone this repository with git clone`git@github.com:Berkay-akbas/crypto-metrics` using your terminal or command line.
 - Change to the project directory by entering : <br>
-  `cd space-travelers-hub` in the terminal.
+  `cd crypto-metrics` in the terminal.

 ### Prerequisites